Geri McClymont taught for several years in a public school district that utilized teacher performance pay.

 8. Pay for Performance Punishes Teachers for Factors They Can’t Control

-Teachers should not be held accountable for student performance on standardized tests due to factors beyond their control, such as how much sleep a student had the night before a test or how intrinsically motivated students are to do well on tests.
+Teachers should not be held accountable for student performance on standardized tests due to factors beyond their control, such as how many hours of sleep students get the night before a test or how intrinsically motivated students are to perform well on tests.

 In theory, with the pay for performance model, the following scenarios can influence a teacher’s salary:

-- A high school student chooses to deliberately fail a standardized test.
+- For fun, a high school student chooses to multiple guess his way through a standardized test.
+He fails his test.

 - An elementary school student comes to school without having eaten breakfast and is too emotionally distraught—due to difficulties he's facing at home—to eat breakfast at school.
 He fails his standardized test.